kns-venuex/checklist/checklists/newcomer-accounts-checklist.md

 - [ ] Invite to Jira
 Don't forget to add relevant role to newcomer

-- [ ] Invite to GitHub Atolye15 organization
+- [ ] Invite to GitHub VenueX organization
 Don’t forget to add them to the relevant teams.
 Our project managers are already on GitHub and any designer who wishes to be on the GitHub should be invited too.

 - [ ] Invite to Abstract